lzjzx1122/FaaSFlow/README.md

 4. Run `scripts/db_setup.bash` on the remote storage node and `scripts/gateway_setup.bash` on the gateway node.
 These scripts install docker, Kafka, CouchDB, some python packages.

 5. On each worker node: Run `scripts/worker_setup.bash`.
-This install docker, Redis, some python packages, and build docker images from 4 benchmarks.
+This installs docker, Redis, and some python packages, and builds docker images from 4 benchmarks.

 ## Worker Start-up